berkdurmus/trace-station/README.md

 # TraceStation: Playwright Debug Agent

-An AI-powered debugging assistant for Playwright tests that analyzes test failures and provides actionable recommendations.
+TraceStation (Not by Sony) is an AI-powered debugging assistant for Playwright tests that analyzes test failures and provides actionable recommendations.

 ## Features